 Get a head start with our list of the best wineries in Fredericksburg and scope out the must-visit vineyards in the city.

-Have a presidential Christmas at the LBJ tree lighting ceremony
+3. Have a Presidential Christmas at the LBJ Tree Lighting Ceremony

 Family-friendly Christmas events that also incorporate the storied history of Fredericksburg?
 Yes, please!